-To enhance the life of humans medical devices are critical for making invasive surgeries.
+To enhance the lives of humans medical devices are critical for making invasive surgeries.
 Today, every medical equipment uses at least one sensor for healthcare monitoring.

 To meet the strict demands of medical electronics, various sensors have been incorporated for diagnosing and treatment of spontaneous illness and physiological disorders.
 In this article, we will explore on some of the healthcare sensors and their applications used in the medical industry.

 What is Medical Electronics?

 By definition, “Medical Electronics” is the study of electronic instruments and devices used for diagnosing and curing health.
 It is the design of embedded systems applied to medicine and biology.

 Sensors play a predominant role in bringing medical applications to the real world.
 Sensing elements such as Airflow, Temperature, Humidity, Pressure transducers, Thermistors, etc. are proven to be necessary things to carry out medical solutions.
 Here is a list of electronic applications in the medical field.